datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 * **rgdal:** `install.packages("rgdal")`

 ####Data to Download
-Download the NDVI raster files in this teaching dataset:

 <a href=" https://ndownloader.figshare.com/files/3579867" class="btn btn-success"> Download Landsat derived NDVI raster files</a>

-The imagery data used to create the rasters in this dataset were collected over the National Ecological Observatory Network's
+The imagery data used to create this raster teaching data subset were collected over the National Ecological Observatory Network's
-<a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank" >Harvard</a>
+<a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank" >Harvard Forest</a>
 and
-<a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin</a>
+<a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin Experimental Range</a>
 field sites.
 The imagery was created by the U.S. Geological Survey (USGS) using a
 <a href="http://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/MSS" target="_blank" >  multispectral scanner</a>